chrisruffalo/pymrox/README.md

 # PyMrox

-Makes proxy images by removing copyrights from MTG card images.
+Makes proxy images by conditioning, adding borders, and removing border information from MTG card images.
 This is intended for proxy/playtest purposes only.
-I do not condone stealing MTG cards but sometimes you want to make a high quality proxy.
-Various card printing services will not print images with a copyright on them.
-Removing the copyright serves two purposes.
+Sometimes you want to make a high quality proxy.
+Various card printing services will not print images with additional information related to the publisher.

+Removing the additional information serves two purposes.
 The first is to allow them to be printed.
 The second is to do so in such a way that the card could **never** be mistaken for the real thing even to the most casual observer.

 ## Prerequisites
 * python2